mehdiz5/LunarLander-Deep-RL/README.md

 ---

 ## ✨ Possible Extensions
-- Add support for additional RL algorithms (e.g., PPO, A2C).
+- Add support for additional RL algorithms.
 - Use tensorboard or wandb.
 - Add flag files to check experiment status.